danyaberezun/argument-label-enforced-named-thesis/ArgumentLabels/main.md

 }
 ```

-Now, with `data` as an argument label, the end user don't see any `raw` prefix, which could lead to a confusing, but the developer sees it and can use the identifier `data` for further use, as argument labels do not go into the function body scope.
+Now, with `data` as an argument label, the end user does not see any `raw` prefix, which could lead to confusion, but the developer sees it and can use the identifier `data` for further use as an argument label do not go into the function body scope.

-One can say, that it can also be solved by introducing mutable arguments, but it requires further discussion on whether it is a good pattern to implement.
+One can say that it can also be solved by introducing mutable arguments, but further discussion is required on whether it is an acceptable pattern to implement.

 ### Possible drawbacks

-Along with the possible benefits, one may argue that such feature should not be introduced into Kotlin.
-Even though it was not a purpose of this document to elaborate on these points, there are still some worth noting.
+Along with the possible benefits, one may argue that this feature should not be introduced into Kotlin.
+Even though it was not the purpose of this document to elaborate on these points, there are still some worth noting.

 #### Existance of type aliases

-One may say that argument labels can be easily replaced by Kotlin rich type system (and using type aliases).
+One may say that argument labels can be easily replaced by the rich type system of Kotlin (and using type aliases).
 They are already present in the language, they can pass additional information, and one can even make some kind of a "parameter name overload" by using different type aliases.

 The counterargument to this point is that it can turn into creating a new type for every place instead of using primitives, especially in cases where there is no additional logic or limitations on the value passed.
-Further thoughts can be found in this [reply on forum](https://discuss.kotlinlang.org/t/kotlin-internal-and-external-parameter-name-propose/7906/12).
+Further thoughts can be found in this [reply on the forum](https://discuss.kotlinlang.org/t/kotlin-internal-and-external-parameter-name-propose/7906/12).

 #### Increased confusion in function declaration

-With the increased size of function declaration it may be harder to read them.
-Two identifiers, modifier keyword and a type is already four "words" for just one parameter.
-And it also can be too easy to mix up which is the argument label and which is the parameter name.
+With the increased size of function declarations, it may be harder to read them.
+Two identifiers, a modifier keyword and a type, are already four "words" for just one parameter.
+Furthermore, it can also be too easy to mix up the argument label and the parameter name.

-Apart from that, having different names in the function body and in call place can actually be confusing for somebody reading the call and then jumping inside the function body just to find that the argument they were looking at is called something completely different, and the only place with the link between these two is the function declaration.
+Apart from that, having different names in the function body and call place can actually be confusing for somebody reading the call and then jumping inside the function body just to find that the argument they were looking at is called something completely different, while the only place with the link between these two is the function declaration.

-However, if one is going to read function body, they will have to read the function declaration, at least to know what the argument types are, for example.
+However, if one is going to read the function body, one will have to read the function declaration, at least to know the argument types, for example.

 #### Meaningless labels

-Even though it is good that calls may read like language sentences, by further look it becomes difficult to parse the meaning behind the argument with name like `by` or `using`.
+Even though it is good that calls may read like language sentences, by further look, it becomes difficult to parse the meaning behind the argument with names like `by` or `using`.
 The type can become the source of information at that point, but then the purpose of argument labels is lost.
-Full discussion can be found starting at [this reply](https://discuss.kotlinlang.org/t/internal-function-parameter-name/17634/5).
+The complete discussion starts at [this reply](https://discuss.kotlinlang.org/t/internal-function-parameter-name/17634/5).

-One can say in response, that the meaning of such arguments can be understood from the context, such as names of values passed, other arguments, name of the function and other.
-In addition, it is up to user to give names that makes sense.
+One can say, in response, that the meaning of such arguments can be understood from the context, such as names of values passed, other arguments, name of the function and others.
+In addition, it is up to the user to give names that make sense.

 #### Remark: perhaps we should change the approach to arguments (Argument Objects)?

-There is an idea to use argument objects for situations, where many arguments are passed in function.
-Argument object in this situation is a simple data class, which contains some arguments of the original function (configuration, for example), and can easily (with some special syntax) be passed in the function call as well as unpacked on the function side without significant overload.
+There is an idea to use argument objects for situations where many arguments are passed in function.
+The argument object in this situation is a simple data class, which contains some arguments of the original function (configuration, for example) and can easily (with some special syntax) be passed in the function call as well as unpacked on the function side without significant overload.

-It is stated that such idea could provide the ABI compatibility for a function with the ability to change the names and order of arguments, by having them in the argument object.
+It is stated that such an idea could provide ABI compatibility for a function with the ability to change the names and order of arguments by having them in the argument object.

-More discussions on this point can be found in one of the related documents...
+More discussions about this can be found in documents related to the Argument Object feature.

 ## Ways to implement